Amyas Preston: Later life

 In the following years Preston undertook a number of smaller, often financially unsuccessful, expeditions such as the Capture of Cádiz and an expedition to the Azores known as the Islands Voyage.
 For his bravery during the fighting for Cádiz he was knighted by either Robert Devereux, 2nd Earl of Essex or Charles Howard, 1st Earl of Nottingham, the expedition's two commanders.
 Around 1601 he had a falling out with Raleigh, tensions reaching the point where Preston challenged Raleigh to a duel, but the two later reconciled.
+Preston was vice-admiral as part of the blockade of Kinsale when the Spanish made landfall there in 1601.
+The latter surrendered after the Battle of Kinsale.

 In 1603, he was appointed quartermaster of the Tower of London, a position he held until his death in 1609.
 Shortly before his death he also held a position on the council for the Virginia Company.

-In popular culture

-Amyas Leigh, the hero of Charles Kingsley's novel Westward Ho! is heavily based on Amyas Preston.